 Dangers & Annoyances

 Central Windhoek is quite relaxed and hassle free.
-As long as you stay alert, walk with confidence, keep a hand on your wallet and avoid wearing anything too flashy, you should encounter nothing worse than a few persistent touts and the odd con artist.
+As long as you stay alert, walk with confidence, keep a hand on your wallet and avoid wearing anything too flashy, you should encounter nothing worse than a few persistent touts.

 One popular con is for would-be-thieves to play on the conscience of white tourists and get their attention by posing the question, ‘Why won’t you talk to a black man?’
 Ignore this and keep walking.
 As an extra precaution, always travel by taxi at night, even in the wealthy suburbs.
 The streets in Windhoek are ominously quiet once the sun goes down, which sadly means that foreign tourists quickly become easy targets.